deeppavlov/DeepPavlov/docs/integrations/aws_ec2.rst

 1. Get your AWS instance public DNS from the instance dashboard.

-2. Get full info about your ODQA API from its Flasgger by navigating to following URL in your browser:
+2. Get full info about your ODQA API from its Swagger by navigating to following URL in your browser:

     ``http://<your_aws_instance_public_dns>:<your_odqa_service_port>``